Picking and Sizing your electrodes.

 What is Elkonite?

-Elkonite is a copper-tungseten alloy.
+Elkonite is a copper-tungsten alloy.
 Elkonite comes in up to 12 different alloys and many shapes and sizes.
-Copper and tungesten are not mutially soluable.
-Each material (tungesten and copper ) is comprised of a distinct metal which is then dispersed in to the matrix of the other through infultration.
-Copper tungsten bars (elkonite) is made when the tungsten powder W is pressed into the desired shape, sintered, and then infiltrated with molten copper.
+Copper and tungsten are not mutually soluble.
+Each material (tungsten and copper ) is comprised of a distinct metal which is then dispersed in to the matrix of the other through infiltration.
+Copper tungsten bars (Elkonite) is made when the tungsten powder W is pressed into the desired shape, sintered, and then infiltrated with molten copper.

 When should I use Elkonite or copper tungsten as my electrode?